gu-fan/lastbuf.vim/README.md

 buffers closed with :e # :q :hid :only :close :bun :bd will be reopened. buffers closed with :bw (!!CAUTION) will not be reopened.

+you can get the newest version at https://github.com/Rykka/lastbuf.vim

     ":LastBuf mapping is <c-w><c-z> by default.